UNDP-UNEP Poverty-Environment Initiative (2005-2018)

 The Global Policy Centre on Resilient Ecosystems and Desertification (GC-RED) was responsible for the co-management of PEI, of which UNDP is the Managing Agent.
 It provided significant support, including in its strategic direction; the mainstreaming of PEI knowledge in UNDP and other partners; quality assurance and donor reporting.
 The Centre also supported PEI in facilitating learning across regions, packaging and disseminating its accumulated knowledge, and building tools for mainstreaming issues in the poverty environment nexus into development policies.
 More >

 Poverty Environment Action for Sustainable Development Goals (2018-2022)

 Building on over a decade of the deep experience of PEI and expanding on the Initiative’s efforts to spearhead poverty-environment mainstreaming, UNDP and UN Environment launched a new four-year joint project, Poverty-Environment Action for Sustainable Development Goals (PEA) on 19 July 2018 in New York during the Experts Group Meeting on Promoting Integrated Approaches to Sustainable Developmenton.

-With the financial support of the Governments of Austria, Norway, Sweden and the European Union, and other partner organizations, including UN Women, the World Bank and the International Institute for Environment and Development, PEA will support full-fledged country projects in eight least developed countries and technical assistance in an additional 10 countries.
+With the financial support of the Governments of Austria, Norway, Sweden and the European Union, and other partner organizations, including UN Women, the World Bank and the International Institute for Environment and Development, PEA supports full-fledged country projects in eight least developed countries and technical assistance in an additional 10 countries.
 More >